Hayden has been in Europe – well London and Barcelona, for seven and a half years. It is a long time and he hadn’t felt he has seen a lot of Europe.

 Switzerland is a very beautiful place and the drive was enough to confirm its beauty.

 After Hayden had finished his work, we took a drive up towards the Jungfrau.
 It was late afternoon and the green valleys were glowing with the low afternoon sun.
 Clouds were playing games with us – hiding the peaks when our cameras were out and cleverly showing them off with afternoon light as we packed our cameras up and turned our backs.

 Day 5 – Interlaken to Thiers

 No sooner had we hit the road than Hayden had a cry of help from Elisse – she was about to launch the Sistema South Australia website and needed his expertise.
 Technology is magic when it works – Hayden & Elisse were messaging between Switzerland and Australia as issues were sorted and we were hurtling along a motorway at 120kmh.
-Sistema South Australia is now up and running and preparations are underway to start an amazing programme of music for young children in 2013.
+Sistema South Australia was quickly up and running and preparations underway to start an amazing programme of music for young children in 2013.

 We made a fuel stop at Orbe, very close to Denis & Martine.
 They are renovating and we had a schedule to keep, so we waved and promised to catch up soon.

 We arrived in Thiers (France) in time for a walk around the ancient town.
 Thiers is a beautiful village with half-wooden houses, and a horrid history of industrialisation – near slave labour in a deep gorge known as the ‘Valley of the Factories’ created massive respiratory problems.
 At the same time, the villagers worked hard to develop an industry and provide a life for their families.

 Day 6 – Thiers to Barcelona